vivekbothra/CSE5335-vsb4640/README.md

 # CSE5335-vsb4640
-Link to the website:   https://cse5335vsb4640.herokuapp.com/
+Link to the website:   https://whispering-mesa-62026.herokuapp.com/

+##SQL Framework

+I chose Mysql as my database framework because PHP works better with Mysql and Mysql runs very fast with PHP and I also had to use cleardb extension which supports mysql commands for the heroku server.

 ##Server Framework

-I chose the server framework as nodejs(Express platform).
+I chose the server framework as php.
-I used node because of its fast execution speed as it uses the javascript V8 engine.
+I chose php because I had worked on php and had built basic apps using its MVC framework.
-It uses javascript on the server side and mostly I knew javascript so it was easy for me to learn.
+It is easy to build apps on php for beginners and the language is easy to learn.
-It uses asynchronous callbacks so parallel threads run the task very fast using non blocking operations.
-I liked the express framework for node as it automatically gave me the inbuilt node server without having to write the server script and also because it is better as it uses the model view controller paradigm so the flow can be known easily.

 ##Client Framework

 I chose javascript and jquery as the client side framework.
 I chose javascript as it is one of the best client side frameworks and Jquery can be used very easily to manipulate the DOM as its sole purpose is to manipulate DOM.
-So for displaying JSON data into table I used JQuery methods.
+So for displaying Ajax calls from the table I used JQuery methods.
- Javascript is easily used with maps and charts so I chose Javascript.
+ I used Jquery animate method to animate the data.

 ##Easy Stuff

-Making Ajax calls , displaying getting the response, showing the json data in tables was easy.
+Making Ajax calls , displaying getting the response, showing the table data in unordered list was easy.
 I was familiar with ajax calls so it made my work easy.
-I have previously worked using ajax and displaying data through jquery which made the task easier.Getting charts was easy as lot of stuff was available on the internet.
+I have previously worked using ajax and displaying data through jquery which made the task easier.

 ##Hard stuff

-Using maps in the code was a bit challenging as it took most of my time.
-Initializing the map was easy but adding multiple markers directly from the ajax data made it tougher as I never worked with such API's.
+I was not familiar with API calls so I had to familiarize myself with it using PHP curl.I had trouble inserting the api data into table but later I found out using implode function which joins each value .
+Getting the ajax timeout was tricky.
+As heroku does not support mysql so I had to use cleardb extension and update my connections in the code accordingly.

 ##other components

-I used MAP api and also used D3 js as it makes very beautiful charts.I installed Intellij IDE for writing javascript easily and it simplified a lot of work. as I found the nodejs and express plugins which eased the process as it provided a GUI button to run the server and not writing the same commands again and again through commandline.

-##Commands

-My code basically starts by running (node ./bin/www) command to start the express server which calls app.js app.js routes the app to index.js which calls the index.ejs view page to display the index page.

-To deploy the app to heroku server the following commands are used
-* $ heroku login(provide email and password)
-* $ heroku create appname
-* $ git init(to initialize repository)
-* $ git add .
-* $ git commit -m "commit statement"
-* $ git push heroku master
+I used XAMPP(Apache, mysql,php,perl) package which made my work easy working with database and php simultaneously.

+##using it professionally

+If I had to use it professionally my biggest concern would be the framework of PHP which suits better for the clients needs.
+There are many PHP frameworks like CodeIgniter which is old, Laravel and magento are much in demand.
+Depending on the clients need I would choose the framework which makes my task easier to code the particular thing and it should support the MVC paradigm so as to differentiate between the views and controllers.